Desert hare

 The desert hare (Lepus tibetanus) is a species of hare found in Central Asia, Northwest China, and the western Indian subcontinent.
 Little is known about this species except that it inhabits grassland and scrub areas of desert and semi-desert.
 The International Union for Conservation of Nature has assessed its conservation status as being of "least concern."

 Description

 The desert hare is a lightly-built species with a small head.
 It grows to a head-and-body length of between 400 and 480 mm with a tail of 87 to 109 mm.
-The upper parts are sandy-yellow to drab brown glossed with black, the hip area is greyish and the underparts yellowish-white.
+The upper parts are sandy-yellow to drab brown glossed with black, the hip and buttocks area is greyish and the underparts yellowish-white.
 The eye is surrounded by an area of pale skin and the ears are broad, lined with tufted hair inside and tipped with black.
 The forefeet are white as are the outer surfaces of the rear legs.
 The upper side of the tail has a brownish-black stripe.
 During the winter, the coat becomes thicker and a sandy-grey colour.